Aliasmk/aliasmk.github.io/_posts/2022-07-31-unit-testing-with-stm32cubeide.md

 imgurl="/assets/img/posts/2022-07-31-unit-testing-with-stm32cubeide/NewConfiguration.png"
 %}

 Click OK.
-Back in the Manage Configurations Window, select the new UnitTest configuration and click Set Active.
+Back in the Manage Configurations Window, select the new UnitTest configuration and click Set Active, then click OK.

 ### Setting Up The Unit Test Configuration

 Right click the STM32 project and click Properties, then in the sidebar select C/C++ General → Paths and Symbols.
 Ensure that the UnitTests configuration is selected at the top of the dialog box.
-In the Includes tab, click Add, and then add the following include paths to all languages (but not all configurations).
+In the Includes tab, click Add, and then add include paths for `Common` (apply to all languages and all configurations) and `Testing` (apply to all languages only).

-{% highlight plaintext %}
-{% raw %}
-Common
-Testing
-Testing/googletest/googletest
-Testing/googletest/googletest/include
-Testing/googletest/googlemock
-Testing/googletest/googlemock/include
-{% endraw %}
-{% endhighlight %}

 {% include imgwcaption.html
 imgurl="/assets/img/posts/2022-07-31-unit-testing-with-stm32cubeide/IncludeTab.png"
 %}

-In the Source Location tab, remove the <STM32ProjectName>/src filter, and add a filter for Common, Testing/tests/, Testing/googletest/googletest/src, and Testing/googletest/googlemock/src.
+In the Libraries tab, add entries for `gtest` and `gmock`.

 {% include imgwcaption.html
+imgurl="/assets/img/posts/2022-07-31-unit-testing-with-stm32cubeide/LibraryTab.png"
+%}

+In the Source Location tab, remove the (STM32ProjectName)/src filter, and add a filter for the `Common` and `Testing` folders.

+{% include imgwcaption.html
 imgurl="/assets/img/posts/2022-07-31-unit-testing-with-stm32cubeide/SourceFilter.png"
 %}

 Click OK to close the windows.

-In the Project Explorer, expand the source filters for googletest and googlemock, and select all the files except for any .h files, gmock-all.cc, and gtest-all.cc.
-Right-click them, select Resource Configuration→Exclude From Build.
-In the dialog, check the box to exclude the files from each configuration, and then click OK.

 ### Building And Running Tests